 “Chimneys, fireplaces and vents shall be inspected at least once a year for soundness, freedom of deposits, and correct clearances.
 Cleaning, maintenance, and repairs shall be done if necessary.” – National Fire Protection Association

-Our Three Levels of Inspection
+Levels of Inspection

+NFPA 211: Standard for Chimneys, Fireplaces, Vents, and Solid Fuel-Burning Appliances requires a Level 2 inspection upon the sale or transfer of a property.
 A Level 2 Inspection includes everything in an Enhanced Inspection, plus the accessible portions of the chimney exterior and interior including attics, crawl spaces and basements.
 This will address proper clearances from combustibles in accessible locations.

 At the end of our inspection process, our CSIA Certified Chimney Sweep will give you an inspection report with detailed recommendations on any and all findings.
 If we discover that your chimney or fireplace is in need of repair, you’ll be given a cost-effective solution to correct the damage.